menandmice/micetro_docs/guides/user-manual/ipam.rst

   :width: 80%
   :align: center

-* The drop-down box in the top left section of the window allows you to choose the time period to view.
+* The left drop-down box allows you to choose the time period to view.
 You can choose between 30 days, 7 days or 24 hours.

-* Use the drop-down box in the middle to choose whether you want to view the utilization by the actual address count or by percentage.
+* Use the middle drop-down box to choose whether you want to view utilization by the actual address count or by percentage.

 * If you are viewing the utilization of a scope, a dropdown box is displayed where you can choose whether you want to view the dynamic part of the scope (the address pool(s)) or the static part of the scope.